-- OUTSIDE AIR (OA): Air taken from the external atmosphere and, therefore, not previously circulated through the system. - FRESH AIR (FA): Air that is downstream of the enthalpic cores and is ready for conditioning or for return to the Occupied Space. - RETURN AIR (RA): Air that is returned to the ERV from a conditioned space. - EXHAUST AIR (EA): Air that is removed from a heating or cooling appliance or from the Occupied Space and discharged.
+- OUTSIDE AIR (OA): Air taken from the external atmosphere and, therefore, not previously circulated through the system. - SUPPLY AIR (SA): Outside Air that is downstream of the enthalpic cores and is ready for further conditioning or to be supplied to the Occupied Space. - RETURN AIR (RA): Air that is returned to the ERV from a conditioned space. - EXHAUST AIR (EA): Air that is removed from a heating or cooling appliance or from the Occupied Space and discharged.